TomCrypto/caret/README.md

 TODO
 ----

+ - work out a good place to store message type identifiers and error codes, and how to keep them synced between web service and microcontroller (maybe they shouldn't be linked; web service depends much more heavily on them than the MCU)
+ - it's probably best to come up with a sensible settings DSL in Nim and just parse it from NodeJS (pass the settings file as a command line option?)
+ - finish implementing Maybe type for general error handling
+ - finish implementing WiFi interface
+ - mock up quick front-end that just lists all messages, refreshed with AJAX or otherwise

+In the far future:

- - I want my main() back, what is libmain.a doing with it exactly?
+ - reclaim main() function (what is libmain.a doing with it exactly?)
- - Finish implementing Wifi interface
- - Finish implementing GPIO and timer (?) modules
  - use correct linker script for full memory utilization? maybe the linker script should be included too
- - determine if/why we need a GC (string manipulation? not really, but maybe for exceptions?)
+ - determine if/why we need a GC (string manipulation? ...)

- - are Maybe types in Nim a superior alternative to exceptions for our purposes here?
+Notes to myself:

- - checkout examples/driver_lib, plenty of interesting code in there to peruse
+ - check out examples/driver_lib from the SDK, plenty of interesting code in there to peruse

 License
 -------